Chronic pain is actually a massive issue. I don’t think anyone can say otherwise. My body certainly agrees with this statement. The numbers concur.

 And I am not even counting the ones in severe, massive, amounts of pain that literally need opiates to survive.
 Those ones should not be messed with.
 Their treatment helps them survive a hell people cannot comprehend.

 So we have this extremely complicated pain problem in millions of people that deserve proper pain management.
 Who is going to give it to them now?
 Who gives a damn?
 Because their doctor won’t provide them opiates but does he have the comprehensive knowledge to provide anything else?
 Are pain clinics going to give 150% to each patient to try and achieve a strategy for each one to manage their pain sufficiently so they can work, so they can exist, so they can just manage their day to day lives?
 So they can have some semblance of a quality of life?

 Or… is it enough that they are not addicts?

-This is coming from someone who does just suffer mind you.
-I have chronic migraines so no opiates for me.
-So I deal with the chronic migraines, EDS and fibromyalgia pain.
-Much like I deal with the resulting depression.
-Much like I have personal knowledge pain alone is a suicide risk factor.
-No, I just have friends in the pain community that I don’t want to have to suffer more than me.
+This is coming from someone who doesn’t just suffer, mind you.
+I have an extended release tramadol for chronic migraines, EDS and fibromyalgia pain.
+Until I develop alternative pain treatments… like until botox works for the migraines.
+But, oh, Before all that I had personal knowledge pain alone is a suicide risk factor.
+And I just have friends in the pain community that I don’t want to have to suffer more than me.
 I take what I suffer and I magnify it because I know they have conditions worse than my own… and I know, I wouldn’t want to exist like that.
 I hear of the suicides already.
 I hear of the despair.
 The loss of hope.
 I have to say, I would have done it differently were I in charge.
 I would have given a damn about the ones who are suffering and need pain management.
 And I certainly wouldn’t have ignored them.
 They should have had their voices heard.